-Our range of marine computers are designed for use on-board boats, ships and ferries.
-The main certifications for marine computers are DNV 2.4 and IEC 60945 which cover shock and vibration tolerance as well as environmental safety.
+Assured Systems’ range of marine computers are for use with on-board boats, ships and ferries.
+The main certifications for marine computers are DNV 2.4 and IEC 60945, which cover shock and vibration tolerance, as well as environmental safety.

-Marine computers you can trust in your vessel's bridge, control room and engine room.
+These are Marine computers you can trust in the bridge of a vessel, control room and engine room.

-The vessel's integrated navigational system, commonly known as the vessel's, improves the navigation and safety of the vessel through intelligent marine computing onboard.
-With real-time updates of crucial information, the INS greatly assists in vessel operation and decision making.
+The vessel’s integrated navigational system, improves the navigation and safety of the vessel through onboard intelligent marine computing.
+With real-time updates of crucial information, the INS assists in vessel operation and decision making.

-An engine room is typically located in an unattended machinery space, commonly known as the vessel's UMS.
-The challenge these marine computers face is operation in harsh environments where dust, vibration, and constant high temperatures are present.
+The engine room is often located in an unattended machinery space, known as the vessel’s UMS.
+These marine computers often opearte in harsh environments where dust, vibration, and constant high temperatures are present.

-DNV 2.4 - DNV ‘Det Norske Veritas’ or ‘The Norwegian truth’, now merged with Germanischer Lloyd, is the world’s largest classification society concerned mostly with maritime and offshore environmental regulations.
+DNV 2.4 – DNV ‘Det Norske Veritas’ (‘The Norwegian Truth’) which later merged with Germanischer Lloyd, is the world’s largest classification society.
+It is concerned mostly with maritime and offshore environmental regulations.
 DNV 2.4 qualifies a system for safeguarding life on a vessel but also the offshore environment.

-IEC 60945 - This is the International Electro-technical Commission standard for maritime navigation and communication equipment to be able to withstand the harsh environment and conditions of operating at sea.
+IEC 60945 – This is the International Electro-technical Commission standard for maritime navigation and communication, where the equipment is certified to show it is able to withstand the harsh environment and conditions of operating at sea.